Percolation-Labs/percolate/README.md

 # Percolate - Build your AI directly in multi-modal Postgres

-**Note:This codebase is new and under active development.
-We will tag some stable releases soon**
+**Note: This codebase is new and under active development.
+We will tag a stable release soon**

 Rather than build application-tier agentic frameworks that connect to language models, tools and databases, _Percolate_ brings language models, tools and agents into the database.